The random walk on upper triangular matrices over $\mathbb{Z}/m \mathbb{Z}$: Preliminaries

-Let $S_x$ is the random walk on $\mathbb{Z}$ at time $x$, which starts at $0$, and moves by $+1$ according to a Poisson($1$) clock and by $-1$ according to a Poisson$(1/2)$ clock.
-Then, a Chernoff bound gives
+Let $S_t$ be the random walk on $\mathbb{Z}$, which starts at $0$, and moves by $+1$ according to a rate $1/2$ Poisson clock and by $-1$ according to a rate $1/4$ Poisson clock.
+Note that $S_t= M_t-N_t,$ where $M_t$ is a Poisson($t/2$) random variable and $N_t$ is a Poisson($t/4$) random variable, and thus